Can You Load a Prepaid Card With a Credit Card?

 Common cards from major networks allow for alternative methods of loading funds through different reload networks.
 Some examples are MoneyGram, Western Union, Green Dot, and Visa ReadyLink.

-Transfer from bank account
+Transfer from a bank account

 Most prepaid cards allow for transfers from a bank account directly onto the card, which can be set up online.